Kowsher/Bangla-Fasttext/README.md

 # Skipgram model :
 >>> Bn = BanglaFastText(method='skipgram', path = './content/model/')
+# 'path' is the directory to save the downloaded model
 >>> model = Bn.model_load()

 # or, cbow model :